ms/buildtogether.tech/src/fairness.md

     that data or won't share it, you've just learned something.

 Have an [% i "org chart!importance of" %]org chart[% /i %].
-:   As we said in <a section="important"/>, every organization has a power
+:   As we said in [% x important %], every organization has a power
     structure: the only question is whether it's public and accountable, or whether the organization runs on who you know and how willing people are to barge in on strangers.

 Have [% i "performance review!importance of written criteria for" %]written criteria for performance reviews[% /i %].
-:   The ones shown in <a section="personal-eval"/> are a good model, and these
+:   The ones shown in [% x personal-eval %] are a good model, and these
     *are* something a company can share before hiring you.
 If a company doesn't have criteria, or if performance reviews are only done when an employee asks for one, the system is once again biased toward extroverts and the